 - Encourage, educate, and develop an incentive approach for County employees and citizens to conserve energy.
 Design and implement a public outreach and education program about ways that citizens can reduce GHG emissions.

-Read the full report on cool cities and sustainability (PDF).
+Read the full report on cool cities and sustainability.

 In response to public concern in the Stoneleigh Community over removal of mature street trees, in August 2007, the CEQ was asked to look into county practices and procedures for the removal of roadside trees, and to recommend what might be done to improve current procedures.
-The Committee met with the Department of Public Works (DPW) and discussed compliance with regulations, documentation, and resident education.
-DPW had a positive response to further work with the Committee on alternatives to removal and providing information to residents—including a web fact sheet, improved brochure, and a list of appropriate replacement street trees.
+The Committee met with the Department of Public Works and Transportation (DPWT) and discussed compliance with regulations, documentation, and resident education.
+DPWT had a positive response to further work with the Committee on alternatives to removal and providing information to residents—including a web fact sheet, improved brochure, and a list of appropriate replacement street trees.

 The CEQ reviewed Baltimore County’s 10-year Solid Waste Plan and developed a report outlining these key initiatives: